Penguin (character): Golden Age

-Penguin later attempted to extort money from a shipping company by pretending to flash-freeze a member of its board of directors and would thaw them out once his demands are met.
-When Batman and Robin found that the frozen victims were all dummies, they raided Penguin's hideout and apprehended him.
+Penguin later attempted to extort money from a shipping company by pretending to flash-freeze a member of its board of directors.
+This plot was foiled when Batman and Robin found that the frozen victims were all dummies.
+His next plot also failed.

-Penguin later went on another crime spree and was stopped by Batman and Robin.

-Three crooks tricked Penguin into distracting Batman and Robin so that they can commit crimes.
-While the crooks were defeated by Batman, Penguin suffered a humiliating defeat at the hands of Robin.

-Upon his release from prison, Penguin opened a restaurant called the Penguin's Nest as part of a plot to get arrested so that he can collaborate with an incarcerated forger.
-Batman foiled this plot that involved getting Penguin arrested for fraud.
+Penguin's next crimes included being tricked by three crooks into distracting Batman & Robin, and opening a restaurant called the Penguin's Nest as part of a plot to get arrested to collaborate with an incarcerated forger.

 When a fire broke out in prison, Penguin saved the prison warden.
-He was released on parole and tried to go straight only for him to see a cartoon that depicted that mocked penguins.
-Penguin went on a crime spree that revolved around that cartoon and was apprehended by Batman and Robin.
+He was released on parole and tried to go straight only for him to see a cartoon that depicted and mocked penguins.
+This sent him into a frenzied spree, until his eventual capture.

-After breaking out of prison, Penguin posed as an assistant to a reclusive ornithologist named Professor Boyd where he used his ornithology stage as a front for his bird-themed crime spree.
-Batman and Robin defeated Penguin and brought him to justice.
+Next, Penguin posed as an assistant to a reclusive ornithologist named Professor Boyd, using his ornithology stage as a front.

-Penguin was released from prison and set up his own bird shop where he sold his birds to the prominent people of Gotham City.
+Upon release, Penguin set up his own bird shop, selling his birds to the prominent people of Gotham City.
 The birdcages had bombs that would enable Penguin to break into their houses and rob them.
-Batman and Robin deduced Penguin's plot and apprehended him.

-Penguin's next plot involved extorting the singers of Gotham City by using special microphones that released a type of gas that affected the singers' singing abilities if they don't pay him.
-Batman and Robin deduce the scheme and apprehend Penguin.
+Penguin's next plot involved extorting the singers of Gotham City by using special microphones that released a type of gas that affected the singers' singing abilities, which he held to ransom.

-Penguin started another crime spree in order to dominate the crime sprees that were being committed by Joker and Catwoman.
-Even though his crime spree involved rare birds, Penguin was apprehended by Batman once again.

-Penguin had to improvise his next crime spree when a thunderbolt destroyed his hideout and trick umbrellas.
-While committing a crime spree using umbrella-shaped objects, Penguin was apprehended by Batman and Robin.